 Chief Design Officer, Edjacent

 Meghan is a freelance educator in Virginia Beach, Virginia, currently supporting teachers, schools, districts, and organizations on innovative projects; building teacher capacity; and developing curriculum.
-A generalist at heart, Meghan often wears many seemingly unconnected hats as a wife, mother, citizen, and educator.
+A generalist at heart, Meghan cultivates a breadth and depth of experience both inside and outside of education.

 She currently serves as a part-time trainer and curriculum developer for Defined Learning, innovation coordinator for Virginia Beach City Public Schools, program director for the CROP Foundation, events planner for Read Books, and micro-credential project co-lead for the Virginia Association of Supervision & Curriculum Development.

-By cultivating a breadth of experience in a variety of traditional and nontraditional educational roles, Meghan developed the initial concept of Edjacent as a slow hunch, refined over time with the help of many educators and great thinkers from a variety of fields who have great faith in and great fears for the future of American public education.
+Through her work with a variety of educators across the country, Meghan developed the initial concept of Edjacent as a slow hunch, refined over time with the help of many educators and great thinkers from a variety of fields who have great faith in and great fears for the future of American public education.

 Who are you?

 I call myself a freelance educator, a term (I think) I made up but should definitely be a thing.